wikimedia/eventgate/README.md

 (and cache) those schemas to use for event validation.
 The `EventValidator` instance used by the default EventGate can request schema URIs from the local filesystem with `file://` or remote ones via `http://` based URIs.
-The field in the each event where the schema URI is located is configured by the `schema_uri_field` config.
+The field in the each event where the schema URI is located is configured by the `schema_uri_field` config, which defaults to `$schema`.
+(`$schema` is a standard field used by JSONSchemas to locate their metaschemas, so it makes sense to store an event's schema in this field as well.)
 When an event is received, the schema URI will be extracted from the `schema_uri_field`.
 The JSONSchema at the URI will be downloaded and used to validate the event.
 The extracted schema URI can optionally be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
-The default `schema_uri_field` is $schema.
-If you use the defaults, all of your events should have a $schema field set to a resolvable schema URI.
+Setting a `schema_base_uri` will allow set hostname relative URIs, e.g. '/path/to/event-schema/1.0.0' in the events, while configuring the base location of your schema repositories, e.g. 'http://my.schema-repo.org/schemas' If you use the defaults, all of your events should have a $schema field set to a resolvable schema URI.